 May 27, 1525

 Death of Thomas Müntzer.
-Thomas Müntzer was born before 1490 in Stolberg, Germany and died on May 27, 1525 in Mühlhausen, Germany.
+Thomas Müntzer was born in 1489 in Stolberg, Germany and died on May 27, 1525 in Mühlhausen, Germany.
 He was a leading radical reformer during the Protestant reformation and the leader of the peasants’ revolt in Thuringia in 1524-25.
 Müntzer was a significant figure in the religious and social history of modern Europe.
 Marxists of the 20th century regard him as a model in the class struggle.
 Müntzer was convinced that full truth was to be found within the person, implanted by God, rather than in the Bible.
 His views were opposed to those of Luther.
 He thought that due to their poverty and uncorrupted innocence that the will of God was implanted in the simple people.

 May 27, 1756